 Visit the birds of the Falklands photo gallery here

-The current checklist of birds of the Falkland Islands includes 205 species for which there is good evidence that they have occurred in the Falkland Islands (this is now 206 as Franklin Gull has been confirmed in 2019).
+The current checklist of birds of the Falkland Islands includes 205 species for which there is good evidence that they have occurred in the Falkland Islands (this is now approximately 213).
 This can be further categorised as follows:

 - 55 resident breeders